-The areas contribute to the international category of conservation established by UNESCO which considers the people and their community as a fundamental element for the sustainable development of the country.
+The areas contribute to the international category of conservation established by UNESCO, which considers the people and their community a fundamental element of the country’s sustainable development.

-Costa Rica has four biosphere reserves; La Amistad – Talamanca, the central volcanic mountain range, Agua y Paz, and Savegre, which was recently designated as such.
+Costa Rica has four biosphere reserves; La Amistad – Talamanca, the central volcanic mountain range, Agua y Paz, and Savegre, which was recently designated.

-From now on, communities are organised to form local management committees for the Biosphere Reserve, which, together with the national committee on humans and the Biosphere, and the person assigned by the committee of the Ministry of the Environment, manage the resources properly.
+From now on, communities are organized to create local committees for the Biosphere Reserve; together with the national committee on humans and the Biosphere, and a person assigned by the Ministry of the Environment Committee, will manage the resources properly..

-- La Amistad-Talamanca Biosphere Reserve – has been designated as such by UNESCO in 1983 and covers 612,750 hectares.
+- La Amistad-Talamanca Biosphere Reserve – was designated by UNESCO in 1983 and covered 612,750 hectares.
 These areas are inhabited by four different Indian tribes and include rainforests and cloud forests.

 - The Central Volcanic Cordillera – a biosphere reserve since 1988 – comprises 650,918 hectares, including Braulio Carrillo National Park, Irazu Volcano and Turrialba Volcano.

 - Agua y Paz – includes 916,119 hectares including the Juan Castro Blanco National Park, Caño Negro Refuge, four biological corridors and the indigenous community Maleku.